farwa98/IOSDevelopment/README.md

 [Guide]](https://www.youtube.com/watch?v=GA92eKlYio4) .

 ## App Brainstorming (Step 4)
-Tiktok- contains various videos and easy to use.
+TikTok- contains various videos and is easy to use.
 Instagram- love the reels and love to post on it.
 YouTube- has all types of content and easy to use.